-By way of background, the underlying license of software, to which the above maintenance agreements pertain, are exempt.
+By way of background, the underlying license of software, to which the above two maintenance agreements pertain, are exempt.
 Specifically, pursuant to 86 III Adm.
 Code 130.
-1935(a), the licensing of software in Illinois is not considered a 'retail sale' if it meets the following five requirements: (1) if it is evidenced by a written agreement, (2) if it restricts the customer's duplication and use, (3) if it prohibits the customer from licensing, sublicensing, or transferring the software to third parties, (4) the vendor will provide another copy free or of minimal charge if the software is lost or damaged, and (5) the customer must destroy or return all copies to the vendor at the end of the license Thus, if transactions involving licensing of computer software meet the period. requirements mentioned above, the transfer of software is deemed nontaxable.
-According to the applicable authority, CLIENT meets the requirement of 86 III Adm.
+1935(a), the licensing of software in Illinois is not considered a 'retail sale' if it meets the following requirements: (1) if it is evidenced by a written agreement, (2) if it restricts the customer's duplication and use, (3) if it prohibits the customer from licensing, sublicensing, or transferring the software to third parties, (4) the vendor will provide another copy free or of minimal charge if the software is lost or damaged, and (5) the customer must destroy or return all copies to the vendor at the end of the license Thus, if transactions involving licensing of computer software meet the period. requirements mentioned above, the transfer of software is deemed nontaxable.
+According to the applicable authority CLIENT meets the requirement of 86 III Adm.
 Code 130.1935 (a) and; therefore, is exempt from the retail [sic] occupation tax on the licensing of computer software.
 Again, for the purposes of this ruling request, the taxpayer is not questioning and/or seeking a ruling concerning the taxability of software licenses as denoted above.
-Rather, the taxpayer is seeking a ruling on the taxability of maintenance agreements associated with the licensing of computer software (an exempt transaction).
+Rather, the taxpayer is seeking a ruling on the maintenance agreements associated with the licensing of computer software (an exempt transaction).

 With respect to software maintenance agreements, the taxability of maintenance agreements is dependent upon whether or not the charge for the agreement is included in the taxable selling price.
 If the charge for a maintenance agreement is included in the taxable selling price, then that charge is considered part of the gross receipts of the retail transaction and consequently subject to sales tax (ROT).
 If maintenance agreements are sold separately, then the sale is not a taxable transaction, but rather the company providing the maintenance or repair will be acting as a service provider under the service occupation tax act (SOT).
 See 86 ILL ADM.
 CODE 130.1935(b) and 86 ILL.
 ADM.
 CODE 140.301(b)(3).

-In the instance case, our research indicates that the sale of optional maintenance contracts associated with the licensing of computer software, with the price of the maintenance contract being separately stated would not be taxable pursuant to 86 ILL ADM.
+In the instance case, it appears clear that the sale of optional maintenance contracts associated with the licensing of computer software, with the price of the maintenance contract being separately stated (Exhibit A), would not be taxable pursuant to 86 ILL ADM.
 CODE 130.1935(b) and 86 ILL.
 ADM.
 CODE 140.301(b)(3).
-Moreover, our research indicates that in the event the fact that maintenance and license fees are contained in the same contract so as to possibly constitute a mandatory maintenance agreement does not change the determination.
-Specifically, since the maintenance pertains to an exempt transaction (the license of the software is exempt).

-the maintenance would nonetheless still be exempt.
-86 ILL ADM.
+Similarly, since the underlying license of software is exempt, a maintenance agreement which is separately stated on invoices to customer(s) and which is required to be purchased as part of the licensing of the software, should also be exempt.
+See 86 ILL ADM.
 CODE 130.1935(b) and 86 ILL.
 ADM.
 CODE 140.301(b)(3).